Pakistani artists need more copyright, IP education – IP lawyer02 June 2022

 Abu-Ghazaleh Intellectual Property’s Pakistan office in Karachi boasts an IP practice covering trademark, patent, copyright, design and domain names.
 With head offices in Jordan, the firm has been instrumental in the improvement of IP ecosystems in Arab countries, working closely with their governments and multilateral organizations.
 The firm’s headquarters are in Amman, Jordan.

 Founded in 1972, Ali & Associates is an internationally-recognized law firm specializing in IP, media and IT.
-The firm was named the 2019 Asia IP patent firm of the year for Pakistan.
+The firm was named Pakistan copyright firm of the year at the 2021 Asia IP Awards.
 The firm is led by senior partner Syed Auqil Ali Shah and managing partner Karimullah Adeni.
 The team is well-known for enforcement and litigation work, and has represented domestic and foreign clients in the cosmetic, chemical, textile, oil and gas, pharmaceutical, machinery, electronic, automobile and agriculture sectors.
-The firm has domestic offices in Karachi and Lahore, and foreign offices in Kabul and the Washington area.
+The firm has domestic offices in Karachi, Islamabad and Lahore, and foreign offices in Kabul and the Washington area.

 Since 2002, Hamayuns has been a specialty firm for IP matters on trademarks, patents, copyright and design.
 Partners Saad Nusrullah and Mohsin Nusrullah lead the firm in a wide range of services including registration, opposition, assignment, franchising and litigation.
 The firm has launched a practice to provide IP services elsewhere in the region, including Afghanistan, Bangladesh and India.

-Intellectual property and information technology is one of the specialty areas of Irfan & Irfan in Lahore.
+Intellectual property and information technology is one of the specialty areas of the firm Irfan & Irfan in Lahore.
 Partner Hasan Irfan Khan, a leader in the area of IT law in Pakistan, is a main contact.
 He was co-author of Pakistan’s country profile in Trademark Anticounterfiting in Asia and the Pacific Rim, a publication by the International Trademark Association.
-The firm’s IP practice covers patent, copyright and trademark.
+The firm’s IP practice covers patents, copyright and trademarks.

-Led by managing director Mian Muhibullah Kakakhel, Kakakhel Law Associates comprises five partners, three associates and two support members based in Peshawar.
+Led by managing director Mian Muhibullah Kakakhel, Kakakhel Law Associates comprises seven partners, six associates and two support members based in Peshawar.
 Advocate at the Supreme Court of Pakistan Tehmina Ambreen and advocate at the Peshawar High Court Saifullah Muhib are top practitioners who have handled hundreds of infringement cases.
 They defended local publishers in a piracy lawsuit against Oxford University Press, Pakistan.

 Khursheed Khan & Associates is a national law firm established by Zulfiqar Khan, who is now a judge on the High Court of Sindh.
 Its lawyers have contributed to national IP laws and rules including the Trade Marks Ordinance 2000, the Patent Ordinance 2000, the Patent Rules, the Design Rules and the Integrated Circuit Rules.
 Julie Ismail is a contact at the firm.